Costa Rica Changed Its Entry Requirements For Travelers

 If you are in Costa Rica with your family and your daughter catches COVID-19 and has to be quarantined for 14 days.
 Without travel insurance that provides a benefit to cover quarantine costs, you would be responsible for these extra expenses.

 In all of these scenarios, travel insurance would be able to protect you and your family.

 These situations are not meant to scare you, but to inform you of what could happen when visiting Costa Rica.
 These are actual situations where Trawick International has helped customers utilize their travel insurance benefits.
 So even though travel insurance may not be required for all travelers any longer, insuring your trip is still strongly recommended whether you are vaccinated or not when visiting Costa Rica.

 PLEASE NOTE: Guidelines may have changed since this was published.
 Before traveling, you should always check your destination's COVID-19 situation and travel requirements.
 Countries may have their own entry and exit requirements.
 Additionally, always check for travel advisories in the area to which you are traveling.
-Refer to the CDC and US State Department Travel websites for up-to-date information and guidelines.
+Refer to https://www.cdc.gov/ and https://travel.state.gov/content/travel.html for up-to-date information and guidelines.